a-schaefers/grokEmacs/README.md

 ## Interactive Initial Setup

-On first launch, grokEmacs asks a few questions (projects dir, Evil mode, theme, light/dark variant, font, line numbers, etc.) and saves your answers to ~/.config/emacs/grok-opts.el.
-You can re-run anytime with C-u M-x grok--ensure-opts.
+On first launch, grokEmacs asks a few questions (projects dir, evil mode, theme, light/dark variant, font, line numbers, etc.) and saves your answers to `~/.config/emacs/grok-opts.el`.
+You can re-run anytime with `C-u M-x grok--ensure-opts`.
 Options are just setqs, so you can edit them by hand too.

 Fancy uses the doom-one theme variants and doom modeline + treemacs.